 The Advisory side of the Attorney General's Office is comprised of lawyers who specialise in specific areas of law.
 There are three grades of Advisory Counsel Grade I (Assistant Secretary), Grade II (Principal Officer) and Grade III (Assistant Principal Officer).
-The Director General and the Deputy Director General of the Office are also Advisory Counsel.
+The Director General is also an Advisory Counsel.

 The principal duty of the Advisory Counsel in the Office is to assist the Attorney General in performing his functions, powers and duties.
 The range of subjects covered is broad, but the activities themselves fall broadly into three categories: (1) the provision of advice, (2) the direction of litigation and (3) legal advice in the provision of a drafting service to Government Departments.